Composed and Conducted by: Michael Kamen

 John Barry was going to score Licence to Kill, but had to step out due to throat surgery.
 Stepping in was Michael Kamen, who had scored many of the latest big-hit action films such as Lethal Weapon and Die Hard.
 The result is far from satisfying.

 There are four songs on the album, a mixed bag.
-First is the title song “Licence to Kill” sung by Gladys Knight.
+The title song is “Licence to Kill”, sung by Gladys Knight.
 It’s pretty good, and actually utilizes the first two notes of Goldfinger’s theme.
 It runs over five minutes, which meant it had to be edited down for the opening credits.
 Several Bond songs in the Brosnan and Craig eras would follow suit.
 For the end credits is “If You Asked Me To”, sung by Patti Labelle.
-I personally don’t care much for her voice, and I’m struggling to even remember how the song goes.
+I personally don’t care much for it, and I’m struggling to even remember how the song goes.
 Even less memorable is “Dirty Love”, a bland, mediocre song sung by Tim Freehan.
 “Wedding Party” is repetitious and also a bit bland despites its Caribbean flavor.
 So there’s one good song out of four.

 Thanks to the film’s Latin American setting, there is some Latin music, primarily in the romantic “Pam”.
 The music for the Gunbarrel sequence (heard in “James & Felix on Their Way to Church”) is pretty interesting and cool, with violent orchestral blasts (that match the tone of the film), kicking things off before the James Bond theme arrives.
 The action and suspense material tends to veer into anonymity, with the occasional Spanish guitar riff or sharp orchestral strike to add at least a little character.